bio-modelling/SpinML/README.md

 Other useful code for building suitable neural networks may be found here: https://github.com/bio-modelling/SpinBot.
 This repository also contains code for controlling a robot with an Arduino microcontroller.

+The project uses the neuromorphic Dynamic Vision Sensor (http://inilabs.com/products/dynamic-vision-sensors/) for the visual inputs.
+User guides for the DVS128, eDVS hardware and jAER software may be found here: http://inilabs.com/support/.
 The Python module for reading AER files may be found here: https://github.com/bio-modelling/py-aer.